 Now anyone can make their own infographic.
 Programs like Wordle let you create your own dynamic word cloud, adding a cool text element to your image-heavy graphic.
 Visual.ly is a website that (soon) will build entire graphics for you.
 All they need is the data.
 There’s also an iPhone app called Photo Stats App that turns your personal pictures into data-filled infographics.
 Even resumes are incorporating them.
-Vizualize.me is a brand new site that imports your LinkedIn info and converts it into a custom infographic.
+Visme.co is a site that imports your LinkedIn info and converts it into a custom infographic.

 As infographics continue to boom in popularity, and you likely start creating your own, try not to simply add to the white noise of data-driven design.
 When making an infographic, make sure it’s relevant (or at least entertaining) information, well thought out, well designed, and well circulated.
 And, make sure you get your data from easy to use analytics tools like GMG client Infegy, provider of Social Radar.